shelleyolivia/learn-tutorials/network-documentation/thegraph/tutorials/deploy-subgraph-using-avalanche.md

 ![Datahub Avalanche](../../../.gitbook/assets/datahub_avalanche.png)

-Click on `Avalanche`, and you shall see the below page at <https://datahub.figment.io/services/avalanche>.
-You can copy your api key by clicking on the `copy` button.
+Click on the `Avalanche` button to view the Avalanche Services Dashboard at <https://datahub.figment.io/services/avalanche>.
+You can copy your API key to the clipboard by clicking on the **copy** button.

 ![Datahub Avalanche API Key](../../../.gitbook/assets/datahub_avalanche_api.png)

 ## Getting your Metamask private key

-You need to add FUJI testnet to your Metamask by following the instructions below:
+You need to add a connection to the Avalanche Fuji testnet to your Metamask by following the instructions below (remember to replace `<YOUR DATAHUB_API_KEY>` in the RPC URL with your actual DataHub API key):

 - Login in to Metamask
 - Click on the `Network` drop-down